Sadi58/indicator-drive/README.md

 Prerequisites
 ===============

-You need "grive", python module "appindicator" and "zenity" installed, and also to have "grive" authenticated with your Google account by entering this terminal command: grive -a
+You need "grive", python module "appindicator" and "zenity" installed, and also to have "grive" authenticated with your Google account by (creating and) changing directory (cd) to "~/Google Drive" entering terminal command "grive -a" in that directory.

 Installation
 ===============